Northwoods League Announces 2017 All-Star Selections

 News Release

-Rochester, Minn. - The Northwoods League has announced the rosters for the 2017 Northwoods League All-Star Game, which will be played on Tuesday, July 18 at 7:05 p.m.
-(CST) at Athletic Park in Wausau, Wisconsin.
+Wisconsin Rapids, Wis.- The Northwoods League has announced the rosters for the 2017 Northwoods League All-Star Game, which will be played on Tuesday, July 18th at 7:05 at Athletic Park in Wausau, Wisconsin.

-In the South Division, the First-Half Champion Wisconsin Rapids Rafters have six players on the roster.
-Wisconsin Rapids is led by Dustin Woodcock (SIU-Edwardsville) and his five home runs, 10 doubles, seven stolen bases and 30 RBI.
-On the mound, Rafter Jack Eagan (Madison College) leads the league with six wins and is second in the league with 42 strikeouts in 35 innings pitched.
-He has walked only 14 batters and has a 1.54 ERA.
+In the South Division, the First-Half Champion Wisconsin Rapids rafters have set a new franchise record with six players named to the roster.
+The Rafters are led by lefty starter *Jack Eagan* (Madison College), who paces the team with a perfect 6-0 record and a 1.54 ERA.
+Eagan is the only pitcher in the Northwoods League this season with six wins.
+He is joined by fellow starters *Jesse Slinger* and *Quinn DiPasquale* on the All-Star team.

-In the North Division, the St. Cloud Rox and the Mankato MoonDogs are tied with five selections each.
-The All-Stars from the First-Half Champion Rox are led by outfielders Drew Avans (Southeastern Louisiana) and Shane Selman (McNeese State).
-Avans is currently hitting .301 with three doubles a triple and 17 stolen bases while Selman has nine doubles, three home runs and 20 RBI to go along with four stolen bases.
-On the mound, the Rox have three selections.
-Aaron Rozek (Minnesota State University, Mankato) leads the staff and the league with 44 strikeouts in 37.1 innings pitched and is 5-0 with a 2.65 ERA.
+Slinger (Youngstown State) owns a 5-0 record and 1.34 ERA, recently tossing a complete game in his last start, allowing three hits and one run.
+Slinger appeared in his first game out of the bullpen, but moved to the starting rotation in his last six outings.
+He joins Eagan as the only two pitchers with five or more wins in the league this season.
+DiPasquale (Stevens Institute of Technology) holds a 4-1 record and an ERA of 2.97 in six starts. *Cameron Busby *(Belmont Abbey) joins the group of starters out of the bullpen.
+The reliever has a 1-0 record in 13 appearances, holding a 0.40 ERA in 22 innings.
+This is the second consecutive season Busby has been named an All-Star in the Northwoods League.

-The MoonDogs contingent of All-Stars features outfielder Toby Hanson (Minnesota) and infielder Ethan Valdez (Nicholls State).
-Hanson is currently hitting .416 with nine doubles, four stolen bases and 12 RBI.
-Valdez is having an impressive season as well at the plate.
-He has 13 doubles, three home runs, two triples and nine stolen bases across 35 games.
-Valdez is hitting .358 and has driven in 24 runs.
+On the offensive end, *Dustin Woodcock *(SIU-Edwardsville) leads the charge with five home-runs, 30 runs batted in (tied for a team-high), and a .334 batting average.
+The third-year Rafter is making his first All-Star appearance.
+Joining Woodcock from the outfield is *Jake Guenther *(Sacramento City Community College).
+Guenther started the season with a 31 game on-base streak, which is a franchise record to begin a season.
+The outfielder is hitting .324 this summer with three home-runs and 19 runs batted in.

-Field Manager Craig Noto and his coaching staff from the defending Summer Collegiate World Series Champion Wisconsin Rapids Rafters will be in the dugout for the South.
-The Rafters currently have a 29-9 record and are 2-0 in the second half.
-Wisconsin Rapids has won the past three halves dating back to last season.
+Field Manager Craig Noto and his coaching staff including John Halama, Kirk Shrider, and Matt Hill will be in the dugout for the South.
+The Rafters, who won the first-half championship in the South Division, currently have a 28-9 record and are 1-0 in the second half.

-St. Cloud Field Manager Augie Rodriguez and his staff will manage the North All-Stars.
-The First-Half North Division Champion Rox are currently 1-1 in the second half and 26-12 overall.
+The North Division will be coached by the staff of the St. Cloud Rox, led by Augie Rodriguez, the Rox Field Manager.
+Al Newman, Adam Maxon, and Riley Price join Rodriguez in the dugout for the North.

 • Discuss this story on the Northwoods League message board